\\\ Dog-Friendly Beach Walks

-- Avoid walking later evening and early morning or if the weather is cloudy as these pests prefer this weather and are out in abundance.
+- Avoid walking later evening and early morning with your dog, or if the weather is cloudy as these pests prefer this weather and are out in abundance.

-- Windy days are perfect beach walk days as sand fleas and other pets are not good fliers in strong winds.
+- Windy days are perfect beach dog walk days as sand fleas and other pets are not good fliers in strong winds.

 - Applying a repellent may help following the instructions but generally using at least half an hour before you beach walk and as instructed reapplying throughout the day.

 - If you haven’t already purchased a dog first-aid pack to keep in your vehicle for all unexpected emergencies, then try Jollyes nationwide pet stores or Pets At Home both offer a handy pack suitable for dogs and cats.